What is Bufo Alvarius and 5-MeO-DMT?

 Effects of Bufo Alvarius and 5-MeO-DMT

 5-MeO-DMT is a potent naturally-occurring entheogen.
-Its effects can kick in around 15 seconds after smoking it, and 5-MeO-DMT produces an intense and sometimes overwhelming psychedelic experience.
-Although it is over within about half an hour, people describe experiencing an overpowering ego-dissolution that often leads to a feeling of being connected to everything in existence.
+Its effects begin around 15 seconds after inhalation.
+Typically over in about half an hour, people describe experiencing an overpowering ego-dissolution that often leads to a feeling of being connected to everything in existence.

-Smoking Bufo can be physiologically risky.
-The combined effects of 5-MeO-DMT and bufotenin (along with whatever other toxins are present in the toad venom) can be very intense, and when additional medications are brought into the equation, effects can be fatal.
+Smoking Bufo can be physiologically risky if there are other contraindications present.
+The combined effects of 5-MeO-DMT and bufotenin (along with whatever other toxins are present in the toad venom) can be very intense, and when additional medications are brought into the equation, effects can be compounded and fatal.
 Do not combine 5-MeO-DMT with MAOIs (including ayahuasca), or beta-carbolines.
 There are several reports of deaths resulting from these combinations.

 History of Bufo Alvarius and 5-MeO-DMT